DonRumata710/NetCowork/README.md

 # NetCowork
-Library for sychronization objects on remote processes<br>
+Library for synchronization objects on remote processes<br>

 ## Structure of project
 - Example - example of using library